sopel-irc/sopel.chat/_upgrading/sopel-7.md

 potentially output "bad" help information—so we elected to keep the old behavior by default in an effort to minimize any "breakage".

+### Logging API rework

+Plugins should use the new `sopel.tools.get_logger()` function to get a logging object, starting with Sopel 7.0.
+It takes the same argument (the plugin's name) as its predecessor, `sopel.logger.get_logger()`.

+`sopel.logger.get_logger()` will have an extended deprecation cycle, to allow ample time for the ecosystem to adapt without spamming too many log files at first.
+The old function's behavior has been tweaked to work reasonably nicely with the harmonized logging system implemented for Sopel 7.

+Calls to `sopel.logger.get_logger()` will begin emitting deprecation warnings in Sopel 8.0, to alert stragglers (or users of possibly-abandoned code).
+We will remove this function from the API in Sopel 9.0.

 ## Sopel 7 module changes